 For example, some people were using 'deliberative' to refer to any system that could, in some sense, evaluate alternative action possibilities and select one, whereas others used the label to refer to more complex systems that can plan more than one step ahead when taking decisions.

-When I looked closely, I found that there were several more important sub-divisions between different sorts of deliberative competence, and documented them in this discussion note on 'fully deliberative' systems.
+When I looked closely, I found that there were several more important sub-divisions between different sorts of deliberative competence, and attempted to document them in this discussion note on 'fully deliberative' systems:

 I don't claim that the analysis of that document is complete: there may be more sub-cases to distinguish.